AgniusBartninkas/power-automate-desktop-framework/src/flows/email-sender/README.md

 There are several inputs required by this flow, and a couple that are optional (depending on other parameters):

 1. **Input_Attachments** - Should contain a list of files as attachments.
 Is optional - if the provided list is empty, the email will still be sent with no attachments.
 1. **Input_DisplayName** - Should contain the display name to be used for the sender.
+Is optional when mailbox type is Outlook.
 1. **Input_EmailAccount** - Should contain the email address to be used for sending the email.
 1. **Input_EmailMessage** - Should contain the email message.
 It should be formatted as HTML, or else the entire body will be sent as a single paragraph.
 Should not include any parts of the email body that are already in the HTML template.
 1. **Input_EmailRecipient** - Should contain the email address(es) of the recipient(s).
 If more than one recipient is included, they should be separated by a semicolon.
 Should be marked as **sensitive**.